 Watermelon Selection from BinAbout The Assessment Increase

-This webpage offers all you need to know on the potential assessment increase including more on the Board, the history of the assessment rate, inflation’s impact, justification of the increase, including the growth of watermelon volume and FOB, proposed assessment levels and how those funds would be spent to promote watermelon.
+Below is comprehensive information on the assessment increase including more on the Board, the history of the assessment rate, inflation’s impact, justification of the increase including the growth of watermelon volume and FOB, proposed assessment levels, and how those funds will be spent to promote watermelon.

 FAQs